Baltoli/project-docs/notes/log.md

 * Improved some figures in the background section of the writeup.
 * Added a performance overhead section to the lock modelling part of the implementation writeup.
+* More tinkering with LWIP in a way that isn't entirely promising---definitely worth a writeup as "why static analysis on real code is *hard*".